shellqiqi/nju-network-labs/content/ch01/lab-1.md

 1. In the section [Mininet](mininet.md), we introduced how to construct a topology.
 So here we have two options for you, choose **one** to implement.
 Then show the details of how you build the topology in your report.
   - Delete `server2` in the topology,
   - Or create a different topology containing 6 nodes using hosts and hubs (don't use other kind of devices).
 2. In the section [Switchyard](switchyard.md), we introduced how to program a device.
 Your task is to count how many packets pass through a hub both in and out.
 You need to log it out every time you receive one packet with the format of each line `<timestamp> in:<ingress packet count> out:<egress packet count>`.
+For example, if there is a packet that is not addressed to the hub itself, then the hub may log `1583314030.0679464 in:1 out:2`.
 Then show the log of your hub and how you implement it in your report.
 3. In the section [Switchyard](switchyard.md), we introduced how to write the test case.
 So here we have two options for you, choose **one** to implement.
 Then show the details of your test cases in your report.
-  - Create one test case by using the given function `mk_pkt` with different fields,
+  - Create one test case by using the given function `mk_pkt` with different arguments,
   - Or create one test case with your handmade packet.
 4. In the section [Switchyard](switchyard.md), we introduced how to run Switchyard programs in Mininet.
 So run your new hubs in your new topology and make sure it works.
 Show the procedure in your report.
 5. Both in section [Wireshark](wireshark.md) and [Switchyard](switchyard.md), we introduced how to capture packets.
 In your own topology, capture packets on one host (no hub) while creating some traffic. **Save your capture file** and submit it with your report and code.
 Also you need to describe the details of your capture file.